 Mallorca has 262 beaches and coves, and although these are the main tourist attraction (which we fully understand!), we guarantee you that Mallorca is much more.

-The island is full of history, which you can get to know through its talayots or through the Roman vestiges of cities such as Pollentia, which will take you back to the first centuries of our era, being the departure point for a journey through time that culminates in the superb modernism that you can admire in the capital.
+The island is full of history, which you can discover through its talayots or the Roman remains in cities such as Pollentia, which will take you back to the first centuries of our era, being the starting point of a journey through time that culminates in the superb modernism that you can admire in the capital.

 Moreover, the landscapes with their natural monuments also deserve attention.
 Did you know that UNESCO granted the distinction of World Heritage to the Serra de Tramuntana?
 You shouldn’t miss a route to discover it, stopping to visit some of its picturesque villages and ending the day enjoying a sunset from one of its famous viewpoints.